kennedy-u/CS-340-Portfolio/README.md

 [plotly.com/dash](https://plotly.com/dash/)

-Dash is a Python framework that works excels at creating web-based dashboards to display data.
+Dash is a Python framework for creating web-based dashboards to display data.